mogill/ems/README.md

 # Extended Memory Semantics (EMS)

-EMS is a NPM Package that makes possible shared memory multithreaded parallelism in Node.js.
+EMS is a Node.js NPM Package that makes possible shared memory multithreaded parallelism.

 ### <em>EMS is targeted at problems too large for one core, but too small for a scalable cluster.</em>